TapioOfTapiola/oam_theme_tapiola/README.md

 Mapsforge rendertheme for LocusMap.
 Support OpenAndroMaps and new LoMaps V4+.
-Fork of Settler theme from Andrey Nekrassov.<br>
+Fork of Settler theme from Andrey Nekrassov.
+Menu in ru/en/de.
-Menu - ru/en/de.